| BIO 554/754

 This one is using a small stick to obtain a larger stick that, in turn, is used to obtain food.

 Metatool use by New Caledonian Crows -- A crucial stage in hominin evolution was the development of metatool use—the ability to use one tool on another.
 Although the great apes can solve metatool tasks, monkeys have been less successful.
 Taylor et al. (2007) provided experimental evidence that New Caledonian crows can spontaneously solve a demanding metatool task where a short tool is used to extract a longer tool that can then be used to obtain meat.
 Six of seven crows initially attempted to extract the long tool with the short tool.
 Four successfully obtained meat on the first trial.
 The experiments revealed that the crows did not solve the metatool task by trial-and-error learning during the task or through a previously learned rule.
 The sophisticated physical cognition shown appears to have been based on analogical reasoning.
-The ability to reason analogically may explain the exceptional tool-manufacturing skills of New Caledonian Crows (also check out these videos).
+The ability to reason analogically may explain the exceptional tool-manufacturing skills of New Caledonian Crows.

 The position of caching trays is shown in Compartments A and C, and of the food bowl in Compartment B.